Why I Choose to End My Insurance Contracts

 4. Empowering Personal Responsibility

-After years of feeling undervalued, I need to honor my skills, the time and money I have invested to earn them, the time and money it takes to maintain them, and the time it has taken from my family.
+After years of feeling undervalued, I need to honor my skills, the time and money I have invested to earn them, the time and money it takes to further them, and the time it has taken from my family.
 The current insurance system renders this impossible, and advocacy efforts for fair pay have thus far been unsuccessful.
 It’s time I take responsibility for this and my career trajectory.

 5. Keeping the Magic in the Medicine